JuliaInterop/Cxx.jl/README.md

 ```
 Note that Windows support is still in its early stage, so feel free to submit feedback in the issue tracker.

+**Please, note that Cxx.jl only works (out of the box) currently with Julia 1.1.x to 1.3.x, i.e. with no currently supported Julia, while those versions can still be downloaded at Julialang.org.**

 ### Build from source
 #### Build requirements